tomwhartung/jmws_accoutrements/doc/google/adsense.md

 #### Rule (2): If a page wants an ad ...

-If a page wants to include the ad in a *_ad block, it needs to include that block and call block.super().
+To include the ad in a *_ad block, a page needs to:

+* include that block in its source and
+* call block.super() inside the block, to get the ad code

 #### Rule (3): All ad source code is in `Site/content/adsense.py` .